 5. BIO 337-2 / CH 368-1 / PHY 341-7: Research Methods.

 Students perform four independent inquiries and learn to combine skills from mathematics and science in order to solve research problems.
 This course meets the criteria for the following flags required for all undergraduate degrees at the University of Texas at Austin: Independent Inquiry, Writing, and Quantitative Reasoning.
 Click here for details.
 Much of the work generated in this course can be incorporated into the portfolio project.
 Students must appeal to register for this course a third time regardless of whether it was taken in BIO, CH, or PHY.
+NOTE: Students in the Math/Physical Science/Engineering certification do not take Research Methods.
+This requirement is met through the Senior Design Project.

 Prerequisites: Students with upper-division standing may take Research Methods after Step 1 and Step 2.